DinoSourcesRex/Katas/CustomerManagement/README.md

 The scripts from the database project will also be xcopied to `C:\Temp\CustomerManagement.Database\Scripts`.
 This is so that ncrunch can pick them up when running the in-memory tests.

+A dacpac will be built to the subfolder `CustomerManagement\dacpac`

+#### Live Db tests
+This project features a live db test.
+The test project requires a connection string in the `DatabaseSetup` class.
+Should probably pull this into the `.config` class come to think of it!

+A dacpac will be built to the subfolder `CustomerManagement\dacpac`.
+CSV files, which are used to seed the db, will be pulled to `C:\Temp\CustomerManagement.Database\Scripts`.
+This will occur as a post-build event on the Database project.

 ## Criteria

 X Company require a web based user interface to manage prospective and existing customer records, containing information on particular characteristics and preferences captured from various sources.
 The solution must be quick, responsive, and reliable.